 Christie’s love interest arrives in the form of the film’s most contradictory character, a sleazy sex pest who ultimately has our troubled heroine’s best interests at heart.
 While Jordan Bennett’s officer Billy Secord is technically paper-thin filler, his spurious, often mindboggling actions make for arguably the most intriguing character in Ninja III: The Domination.
 Secord first gets his claws into Christie by harassing her at the station following the most traumatic experience of her young life, asking her out for coffee, dinner, even CANDY in his attempts to woo her.
 Now that’s creepy!

 Unperturbed by Christie’s reluctance, Secord swipes her number from the precinct and gives her a call.
 He then turns up at one of her aerobics classes, arresting her as a bargaining chip to get into her pants.
 When that doesn’t work, he threatens to throw her out of his car and abandon her in the middle of nowhere.
-Not the smoothest approach one would assume, but in the world of Golan-Globus, Secord is a veritable James Bond, a slick stud so trained in the art of seduction that Christie is putty in his hands.
+Not the smoothest approach one would assume, but in the world of Golan-Globus, Secord is a veritable James Bond, a slick stud so skilled in the art of seduction that Christie is putty in his hands.
 Rather than file a restraining order, she falls madly and deeply in love with the unconscionable pig in a matter of seconds.
 So what we essentially have is an empowered heroine creaming under the thumb of chauvinistic oppression.
 To say this film is ethically confused is a gross understatement.

 What Billy doesn’t realise (I mean, why would he?) is that Christie is leading a double life of murderous vengeance, quickly becoming the physical force of a relationship that borders on female domestic violence.
 Soon enough she’s experiencing headaches and memory loss as the dead cops, Billy’s friends, continue to pile up.
 The fact that Billy never seems to be on duty — yet another narrative convenience — may explain his gross professional ineptitude.
-Billy is absolutely oblivious to Christie’s murderous extravagances, despite a plethora of clues, so much that when his new squeeze returns home with a cache of deadly weapons and unexplained injuries, our inept officer is still unable to put two and two together, sending Christie to a psychiatrist who finds nothing out of the ordinary except for her “exceptional extra-sensory perception and preoccupation with Japanese culture.”
+Billy is absolutely oblivious to Christie’s murderous extravagances, despite a plethora of clues, so much that when his new squeeze returns home with a cache of deadly weapons and unexplained injuries, our vacuous officer is still unable to put two and two together, sending Christie to a psychiatrist who finds nothing out of the ordinary except for her “exceptional extra-sensory perception and preoccupation with Japanese culture.”
 A little on the nose, don’t you think?

 Though he’s witnessed nothing even remotely supernatural, snoring through glorious, neon-laced bouts of possession, Billy then suggests that Christie see a Japanese spiritualist recommended to him by a cop buddy in the famous Asiatic Division — Please! — and his main squeeze reluctantly agrees, leading to a priceless exorcism that makes Leslie Nielsen’s lowbrow spoof Repossessed look like Linda Blair’s darkest hour, exorcist Miyashima’s cod-philosophical madness enough to reveal all to everyone except the film’s utterly perplexed audience.